bg-write/big-doh/README.md

 ---

-## Getting Started (On Your Local Machine)
+## Getting Started <a name="starting"></a>

 The deployed app: <https://big-doh.netlify.app/>

+To launch Big D'oh locally:

-In your IDE of choice, in an open terminal window, enter and run `npm start` and open the development server URL provided in the terminal output (if it doesn't already open).
+1. In your IDE of choice, open a new terminal.
+2. Enter and run the command `npm start`.
+3. Open the development server URL provided in the terminal output (if it doesn't already open).
+4. Enjoy!

 ---

-## `src` Architecture
+## Architecture <a name="architecture"></a>

+Here's the breakdown of the `src` folder:

 - `components`